oils-for-unix/oils/doc/idioms.md

     read -0 (&myvar) < file.bin
     echo $record

-### Use multiline here string instead of here doc
+### Use Multi-line String instead of Here Docs

-Ysh has multiline here strings with `'''` and `"""` which are cleaner than heredocs, as they can be properly indented.
+YSH has Multi-line Strings with `'''` and `"""` which are easier to remember than Here Docs.

 No: